Iris-247/CLASS-modified/README.md

 # CLASS-modified
 Modified CLASS code for my graduation thesis, and also for practise.
+For full project description, please see the README in the `main` branch.

 CLASS: Cosmic Linear Anisotropy Solving System  {#mainpage}
 ==============================================